ccocz/green-forest-bank/README.md

 it allows adding rules to ```DOCKER-USER``` chain.
 This script adds rules to filter out packages as mentioned in the problem statement.
 Needs to be run on the host machine and requires iptables to be installed.

+**WARNING: Shouldn't be run before building the container, since it will block internet access needed to install packages.**

 ## init.sh
 Script creates users as per given argument file and builds file structure and permissions accordingly.
 This is a wrapper script running as a last command in the Dockerfile, therefore when running the container it might take few seconds before being able to connect via SSH or web server.

+## uzytkownicy.txt
+File contains system user information, needed by ```Dockerfile``` when initating the system.

 ## Examples